wireframe-framework/Wireframe/README.md

 - /controllers/ contains your optional Controller files, each of which applies to a single template.
 You can have Controllers for all of your templates, some of them, or none of them.
-Controller files should be named after the template they apply to and contain a class extending wireframe\Controller:
+Controller files should be named after the template they apply to and contain a class extending Wireframe\Controller:

     - Controller class for home template should be named HomeController and placed in a file called /site/templates/controllers/HomeController.php.